Skip to content

 If you thought it was confusing already, it’s about to get weirder.

-I’ve mentioned a few times elsewhere on this blog that language can be used to influence people, uniting or dividing them, or somewhere in the middle.
+I’ve mentioned a few times elsewhere on this blog that language can be used to influence people, and to unite or divide them.
 This can happen at the whims of a group or happen entirely beyond their control.

 In Indonesia, for example, Bahasa Indonesia is the official and majority language (depending on the data you look at).
 It’s actually a dialect of Malay, though, which is spoken even beyond Indonesia’s borders.
-So, a dialect is being called a language here, to give it a bit more “credibility”, so to speak.
-It also facilitates easier communication between the people scattered across the country’s many islands.
+So, a dialect is being called a language here as a way of pushing a particular identity.
+It also facilitates easier communication between the people scattered across the country’s many islands, making unity more tenable.

 In China, a similar process happens.
 You’ve probably heard people refer to the “Chinese” language.
-China does, too.
-But there are around 300 languages in China, and they can’t all understand each other.
-Cantonese is an entirely separate language from Mandarin, with different words and grammar.
+China often calls it that, too.
+But there are around 300 languages in China, many of them so different that they can’t understand a single word that the other speaks.
+For example, Cantonese is an entirely separate language from Mandarin, with different words and grammar.
 The Chinese government calls them all dialects as a way to foster unity among their people.

 I hate to overwhelm you with examples, but there are just so many interesting ways this process can happen.
 Just one more, I promise.